kaij7784-debug/FreeRTOS_Node1-CAN-Network-Multi-Node-Voice-Control/README.md

 # STM32_FreeRTOS_Node1-CAN-Network-Multi-Node-Voice-Control
-STM32F10x Node A 主控层，CAN bus voice control+OTA upgrade support
+STM32F10x Node A 主控层，CAN bus voice control+OTA upgrade support，with the middleware FreeRTOS